haydentherapper/bt-log/README.md

 1. A pURL type that matches the name of the package registry, e.g. `pypi`, `gem`
 2. The name of a package.
 Namespace is optional
 3. The package version, e.g. `1.2.3`, `v1.2.3`
-4. A single qualifier containing the SHA 256 digest
+4. A single qualifier containing the SHA 256 checksum

 The JSON response will include the index of the entry, the inclusion proof, and the checkpoint as per the [C2SP checkpoint spec](https://github.com/C2SP/C2SP/blob/main/tlog-checkpoint.md):